Syed Ali Shah Geelani: Separatism and relations with Pakistan

 Geelani has been repeatedly criticised by Indian authorities for inciting violence in the Kashmir Valley and working as offshoot of Pakistan.
 Geelani said openly that he was not Indian.
 "Travelling on the Indian passport is a compulsion of every Kashmiri as Kashmir is an Internationally accepted Disputed region between India and Pakistan" are his words when applying for Indian Passport.
-"We are Pakistani; Pakistan is ours," he said in a +big gathering of his supporters.
+"We are Pakistani; Pakistan is ours", he said in a big gathering of his supporters.

-While Geelani's personal opinion about Kashmir was that it be merged with Pakistan, he stood up against both Indian and Pakistani governments, including former President of Pakistan Pervez Musharraf, who did not support Kashmiri people's right to self-determination.
+While Geelani's personal opinion about Kashmir was that it merge with Pakistan, he was known for standing up to both the Indian and Pakistani governments, snubbing anyone (including former President of Pakistan Pervez Musharraf) who did not support the right to self-determination for Kashmir.

 Sheikh Mustafa Kamal, a senior leader of Jammu & Kashmir National Conference and son of Sheikh Abdullah criticised Geelani for working on "dictations" given by Pakistan.
 He accused Geelani of being "a double agent" on "the payroll of Pakistan's ISI".

 Pakistan also openly supported Geelani, the three-member delegation from Pakistan High Commission led by Abdul Basit met Geelani at his Malviya Nagar residence in March 2015.
 Pakistan High Commissioner Abdul Basit assured Geelani of complete support conveying that the country's stand on Kashmir remains unchanged despite regime change in New Delhi.
 Abdul Basit also invited Geelani for Pakistan Day function on 23 March.
 Pakistan High Commission in New Delhi, ritually invites pro-separatist leadership of Jammu and Kashmir.
 On 14 August, the Pakistani government awarded him its highest civilian award, the Nishan-e-Pakistan.

 In the last few decades, Geelani refused any proposal from Governments of India and Pakistan and was consistent in his demand for the United Nations promised plebiscite of 1948.